 The American criminal justice system is brimming with complicated cases, where juries are forced to decide questions like: Was it self-defense, or aggravated assault?
 Was it a vehicular manslaughter, or just a tragic car accident?

 For the accused, those verdicts are a culmination of a strenuous legal journey that will spell the difference between a life salvaged or a life ruined beyond repair.
-A&E’s Accused: Guilty or Innocent?, which airs Tuesdays at 10PM, centers on the feloniously accused as they navigate the greatest challenge in their lives with their lawyers, their families and their community at large.
-[Watch full episodes of Accused: Guilty or Innocent?]
+A&E’s Accused: Guilty or Innocent?, centers on the feloniously accused as they navigate the greatest challenge in their lives with their lawyers, their families and their community at large.

-A&E Real Crime caught up with executive producers Malcolm and Xander Brinkworth (father and son, respectively) to discuss what makes their show so unique.
+A&E True Crime caught up with executive producers Malcolm and Xander Brinkworth (father and son, respectively) to discuss what makes their show so unique.

 Your docuseries profiles accused criminals.
 Why’d you choose to make a show from their point of view?